 Lilian is a Member of the Canadian Institute of Planners with extensive experience in urban planning, social purpose real estate development, affordable housing funding and financing, non-profit leadership, and public engagement with local and Indigenous communities.
 She is the CEO of Entre Nous Femmes Housing Society, one of Canada’s first women-led community housing organizations that provide over 400 affordable homes to over 1500 women, children, single-parent families, seniors, and people with disabilities in Metro Vancouver.
 Lilian earned her Bachelor of Arts in Cultural Anthropology and a Master of Arts from the School of Community and Regional Planning at UBC.

-Jessie is a citizen of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
+Jessie is a citizen of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and is currently the Dean for the Indigenous Initiatives at Vancouver Community College.
 Leaning on wisdom gained from her lived experience, educational attainment, professional journey, and elder teachings, Jessie has developed a passion for empowering Indigenous presence, voice, and capacity.

 Jessie's career has been focused on reconciliation, partnership development, strategic planning, business development, innovation, facilitation, inclusivity, engagement, leadership, and diverse aspects of nation-building across industries and sectors.
 As an experienced Board of Director and committee member, Jessie brings a holistic lens to governance, strategy and planning.
 She has obtained both a Master's of Educational Administration and Leadership in Indigenous Education, and a Bachelor of Business Administration.